jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 The **SQL Server \| Databases drilldown** has been enhanced for greater usability.
 Use the Up/Down button to Hide/Show the Databases grid.
 Move the line between the Databases grid and Database Detils according to which display you want to see more or less of.
 Find and Save options have been added to the Database Details \| Data Files grid. | SOSSE-4786
 The **SQL Server \| Wait Events drilldown** has been enhanced such that you can now move the line between the grid and charts according to which display you want to see more or less of. | SOSSE-4272
 On **Configure \| Alarm Actions** with action 'Write the alarm details to a Windows Event log' there is now an informative default 'Message'.
 The 'Message' field is required; it cannot be empty. | SOSSE-2500
+DBCC Info messages are now supressed for the SQL Virtual Log Files Count alarm. | DS-598

 Test VMware collection for vCentre 6.0 | SOSSE-5930